.

 Is it possible to summarize your day-to-day duties?
 Or is every day a different experience?

 Every day is a little different!
 Sometimes I’m working on project planning for large-scale events; other times I’m organizing a campaign to bring awareness to resources we offer; some days it’s filled with internal staff meetings to ensure we’re all on the same page with student needs/concerns; sometimes I’m building handbooks or gathering data for a report; and sometimes it’s filled with planned and impromptu student meetings!
-I also serve in the professional staff on-call rotation and work closely with Michael Parks on Residence Life needs and initiatives.
+I also serve in the professional staff on-call rotation and work closely on Residence Life needs and initiatives.

 What do you find rewarding or fulfilling about your Assistant Dean position?